 |Up to and including Chapter 6 at 90%.
 Chapter 4-6 assignment list: p125.sql (21points), p157.sql (20), p177.sql (15), (185/205=90%)|

 |B||198||131||Up to and including Chapter 3, Average.
 Chapter 1..3 assignments: p21.sql (10), p58.sql (7) and p87.sql (10).
 All chapter quizzes are 20 points; Chapter 1 has two 20 point quizzes.|

 You can obtain a C grade by completing pre-book assignments (106/121 =92% ) and pre-book/chapter 1 quiz (144/160 =92%).
 The pre-book assignments cover the entire SQL language.
 You can always take an extra quiz for additional points.

 |* To view your quiz grades, click the Canvas left quiz grades tab.|

 **Assignments grades and due dates(except phpMyAdmin report) are displayed on submit.
 Last day of class is last day of class.
 You may not submit anything 9 hours after the last day of class.
 However, you may submit prior last day assignments, 7 days late at 25% penalty, after 7 days penalty is 50%.

-- Students who have not completed at least questionnaire and intro assignment/quiz by two days before the drop without W Date (Class details have exact dates: 1st 8Weeks and 2nd 8 Weeks )
+- Students who have not completed at least questionnaire and intro assignment/quiz by two days before the drop without W Date (Class details has exact dates)

 - Students who have not completed at least first three assignments and two quizzes by two days before the drop with W grade.
 Nota bene, positive attendance on assignments consists of: watching the corresponding videos, submitting the assignment and attempting the quiz.